BreadCircuses/OutfitRobot/README.md

 # Superficial Robot

-#### Superficial Robot reduces the time it takes to make an everyday decision from 15 minutes to 3 seconds.
+#### Superficial Robot reduces the time to make an everyday decision from 15 minutes to 3 seconds.
 #### It solves the "I have nothing to wear" problem once and for all.
 #### Written in Python.